oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

   Reduces data among all processes.

 - Allgatherv
-  Gather data from all processes and share the result among all processes.
+  Gathers data from all processes and share the result among all processes.

 .. _backend_restrictions: